pseudokool/wp_newstream/readme.txt

 == Description ==

 A Wordpress plugin that displays post titles chronologically, and uses post content as external links.
+Create a category, add one or more posts to this category.
+Post titles will be link text, post content should consist of only URL(s) and will be used at the href, link address in the rendered widget.
+This allows for a news stream widget to be populated, using posts.

 == Installation ==